IN42Developers/IN42/README.md

 ## Set up a virtual device (Your emulator that you use to test the project)

 After it has completed installing you should be able to run "make android".
-It opens the Android studio wizard.
+It opens the Android Studio wizard.
 If you manually installed it somewhere else, just find the studio.sh file and run it.

 > ./android-studio/bin/studio.sh
 Install it with the standard settings<br>